Pregnancy and Breast Cancer

 Some treatments for breast cancer, such as certain chemo drugs, may affect a woman’s ability to have a baby (fertility).
 Still, many women are able to become pregnant after treatment.
-Women concerned about their fertility should talk to their doctors about this before starting breast cancer treatment.
+The best time to talk with your doctor about fertility is before starting breast cancer treatment.

-Doctors do know that there’s a clear link between estrogen levels and growth of breast cancer cells.
-Because of this link, many doctors advise breast cancer survivors to wait at least 2 years after treatment before trying to get pregnant, though the best length of time to wait is not clear.
-Two years is thought to give them the chance to find any early return of the cancer, which could affect a woman’s decision to become pregnant later on.
+Still, many doctors advise breast cancer survivors to wait at least 2 years after all treatment has finished before trying to get pregnant, though the best length of time to wait is not clear.
+Two years is thought to give them the chance to find any early return of the cancer, which could affect a woman’s decision to become pregnant.
 Still, this advice is not based on data from any clinical trials.
-And some studies point out that breast cancer can come back after the 2 year mark, so every case is different.
+And some studies point out that breast cancer can come back after the 2-year mark, so every case is different.
 Each woman’s decision is based on many things, such as her age, fertility, desire for more pregnancies, type of breast cancer, risk of an early relapse, and the potential effect estrogen may have on her risk of a breast cancer coming back.

 Women taking hormone therapy, such as tamoxifen, or targeted therapy, such as trastuzumab, should talk with their doctors before trying to become pregnant.
-These drugs could affect a growing fetus.
+These drugs could affect a growing fetus, and stopping them early can increase the risk of the cancer coming back.
 (See the sections called “Hormone therapy” and “Targeted therapy.”)